xin102291/-/README.md

     pk CHAR(200) NOT NULL
 );

-CREATE TABLE hospitals (
+CREATE TABLE IF NOT EXISTS hospitals (
     id VARCHAR(10) NOT NULL PRIMARY KEY,
     name VARCHAR(100) NOT NULL,
     address VARCHAR(255) NOT NULL,
     contact VARCHAR(15) NOT NULL
 );

-CREATE TABLE doctors (
+CREATE TABLE IF NOT EXISTS  doctors (
     id VARCHAR(10) NOT NULL PRIMARY KEY,
     name VARCHAR(100) NOT NULL,
     age INT NOT NULL,